 Later that day I looked at my hairline.
 It looked different than it had back in January.
 It had receded in the front of my scalp, across my forehead and temples, and a small bald spot was developing in the back.

-I suddenly started to get worried.
 I was only eighteen.
-I couldn’t believe I was starting to go bald.
-At the time, I already considered myself at a dating and social disadvantage, and I hated that I may have had to add baldness to that.
+I couldn’t believe I was really starting to go bald.
+I already considered myself at a dating and social disadvantage, and I hated that I may have had to add baldness to that.
 My dad went bald at a young age, and I always worried I would be next.
 And, my twin brother Jonathan was going through the exact same thing (not a surprise).

 I have always been proactive, and fortunately the FDA had approved minoxidil for over the counter use in 1996, and it was showing up in stores when I noticed all of this.
 I went to K-Mart and bought a three-month supply of the 2% solution, since that was all that was available at the time.
 A few days later Jonathan decided to as well.